88th Readiness Division at Fort McCoy gains new commanding general

 Maj.
-Gen. Darrell Guthrie is shown June 15, 2020, in an official photo.
-Guthrie became the 88th Readiness Division commanding general and Fort McCoy’s senior commander July 6, 2020, during an assumption of command at Fort McCoy, Wis.
-(U.S. Army Photo)
+Gen. Darrell Guthrie became the 88th Readiness Division commanding general and Fort McCoy’s senior commander July 6 during an assumption of command at the installation.

+Guthrie began his military career on May 22, 1985, when he was commissioned as a second lieutenant into the Army.
+He is a graduate of the Field Artillery Officer Basic and Advanced Courses, Civil Affairs Officer Advanced Course, U.S. Army Command and General Staff College, the Defense Strategy Course, and the Army War College.

+Guthrie is a distinguished military graduate of the University of Alabama in Birmingham, where he received his bachelor of science degree in business economics; Texas Tech University, where he received a master’s degree of science in business (finance) and a juris doctorate; and the U.S. Army War College, where he received a master’s degree in strategic studies.

 |Date Taken: